Social Listening: The key concerns

 Humans are known for their curiosity.
 This quality was the primary factor behind major discoveries and inventions.
 But there is a dark side to it, i.e., eavesdropping.
 We love to hear the secrets of others and, if possible, take advantage of them.
 As civilization progressed to digital media, the art of eavesdropping got a new face.
 In digital marketers words, it is social listening.
 Altogether, it is the art of monitoring and analysing online conversations and user generated content to provide valuable insights to businesses.

 Social listening focuses on social media mentions, public online posts, and articles.
 The strategy has huge potential to understand hidden consumer needs and get consumer feedback without directly engaging them.
-Basically, iis one of the most popular ways to get information about your customers and competitors, helps in data driven marketing, reduce losses, and maximise profit.
+Basically, it is one of the most popular ways to get information about your customers and competitors, helps in data driven marketing, reduce losses, and maximise profit.

 However innovation is a double edged sword.
 There is a huge grey area surrounding social listening where marketers do not want you to know.
 We will tap into those details.